Emotional-Toys/l-code/README.md

                ENDIF
         ENDIF

-        // BALL MUST BE SOMEWHAT IN FRONT OF AIBO IF:Head_Tilt:>:-60:THEN
+        // BALL MUST BE SOMEWHAT IN FRONT OF LETTY IF:Head_Tilt:>:-60:THEN
                IF:Wait:=:1:THEN
                       PRINT:"WALK FOREWORD A BIT, ADJUST DIR SLIGHTLY"